timbenniks/timbenniksdev-2024/content/4.writing/ai-native-composability-needs-real-api-first-dna.md

 *Judge the vendor not by the AI they demo but by the architecture that powers it.*

-agentOS shows what happens when you start with true API first DNA.
+ Contentstack AgentOS shows what happens when you start with true API first DNA.
 It is an operating system for brand specific intelligence.
 It is flexible by design.
 It is built the MACH way.
 And it points to where the industry is going next.